jochemvogel/ERLIJN/README.md

 Copy the `.env.example` file, change the name to `.env` and update the value of the `API_KEY=` to the API key you got from RapidApi.

 #### 4).
 Start development environment

 `npm run dev` (Will build & watch automatically)

 #### 5).
 Watch files (manual)

 `npm run watch`

 #### 6).
 Build files (manual)

 `npm run build`

 ## :open_file_folder: Folder Structure

-*Will be updated later:*
 ### models

 All the data is getting fetch (and processed) in this folder.

 ### views

 All the (EJS) views can be found here.
 There is a `/pages` and a `/partials` folder located.

 ### controllers

 The render controller is located in this folder.
 Controllers are the 'middleman' between the views & models and reacts to user interaction.

 ### routes

 All the routes (with it's render functions) are located in `routes/routes.js`.

 ### scripts

 Here are all the build scripts located.

 ### src

 All the js, css and assets are located in this folder.
 When you build, those files will be optimized and placed in the `/public` folder.
+All the files in thet `src/assets/` folder will be place in the 'root' of `/public`.
+The rest will be placed in their dedicated folder.

 ### public

 This folder is not visible (on default).
 After you build, the `/public` folder will be created.

 ## :package: API Endpoints Structure